Battle of Balaclava: Aftermath

 The loss of the Light Brigade had been such a traumatic event that the allies were incapable of further action that day.
-Of the 666 men known to have ridden in the charge (sources vary slightly), 271 became casualties: 110 killed (less than 17%), 129 wounded, plus another 32 wounded and taken prisoner.
+Of the 697 men known to have ridden in the charge (sources vary slightly), 271 became casualties: 110 killed (roughly a sixth), 129 wounded, plus another 32 wounded and taken prisoner.
 Additionally, 375 horses were killed.
 Raglan could not now risk using his infantry divisions in any attempt to move Liprandi's forces from the Causeway Heights.
 Even if the redoubts were retaken, they would have to be defended by men whose priority was the siege of Sevastopol, and he dared not expose his supply base at Balaclava to further Russian attacks.
 The British 1st and 4th Infantry Divisions, therefore, returned to the plateau, the former without its Highland regiments who were ordered to remain in the valley under Campbell's command.

 To the Russians the Battle of Balaclava was a victory and proved a welcome boost in morale—they had captured the Allied redoubts (from which seven guns were removed and taken to Sevastopol as trophies), and had gained control of the Worontsov Road.
 The loss of the outer ring of defences severely restricted Allied movements and confined them to a narrow area between Balaclava and Sevastopol.
 Nearly all officers received awards.
 General Semyakin received the Order of St. George of the 3rd degree.
 Gribbe and Levutsky became cavaliers of the Order of St Stanislav of the 1st degree, and Colonel Krudener was promoted to Major General.
 General Liprandi was awarded a golden sabre encrusted with diamonds, and inscribed 'For Bravery'.
 Semyakin wrote home with news of the action at Balaclava, and what he considered a great success – "Many Turks and English were killed by our Russian bayonets, and many English were pierced with lances of our Uhlans and Cossacks, and by sabres of our Hussars … God grant that the heart of the Tsar rejoices."
+Similar sentiments persisted throughout the army, partial successes during the battle restored the ability of the Sevastopol garrison to fight.